three29/color-picker-test/README.md

 5. You are required to use the default picker element which will have a hex value on the input.
 Part of the task is to challenge you to convert between this and the structure used in database schema in a clean way.
 6. You are required to store the value in the database table format provided.
 Do not modify the DB schema in any way.
 7. Do not use string formatting to achieve the conversion hexadecimal and RGB.
+You may use it to format the output of a conversion done elsewhere.

 ## Extra Credit